01Assess Your Talents

 You might also want to browse these lists of business ideas:

 04Give Your Business Ideas the Home-Based Business Test

 When starting a home business, you need to keep in mind that not all businesses are going to work well as home-based businesses, and some won't work at all.

-You are not going to be able to start a manufacturing business in a residential neighbourhood, for example, and any business that involves a lot of clients coming and going is sure to upset the neighbours.
-See What You Need to Know Before You Start a Home Based Business for more about the factors you need to consider before starting a business in your home.
+You are not going to be able to start a manufacturing business in a residential neighborhood, for example, and any business that involves a lot of clients coming and going is sure to upset the neighbors.
+See Starting a Business Out of Your Home for more about the factors you need to consider before starting a home-based business.